 Start in Sault Ste.
 Marie and discover its beautiful waterfront and why the famous Canadian landscape painters, the Group of Seven, were enchanted with the area.
 Learn about the rich history of First Nations and exploring voyageurs.

-• Visit Sault Ste.
-Marie Canal National Historic Site, which once were the longest locks in the world.
+- Visit Sault Ste.
+Marie Canal National Historic Site, which once was the longest locks in the world.

-• Ride the rails of the Agawa Canyon Tour Train through Northern Ontario’s pristine wilderness in the Algoma region.
+- Ride the rails of the Agawa Canyon Tour Train through Northern Ontario’s pristine wilderness in the Algoma region.
 It is one of Canada’s most scenic train trips.
-Book now for the fall 2021 season.
+Book now for the fall 2025 season, as this popular tour sells out fast.

-• Tour the Heritage Discovery Centre and two of the oldest stone buildings, located northwest of Toronto.
+- Tour the Heritage Discovery Centre and two of the oldest stone buildings northwest of Toronto.

 Read more about the top things to do in Sault Ste.
 Marie.